 Awakening the Spirit

-Our Native American targeted initiatives serve to carry a message of hope to Native people that diabetes is treatable and preventable through culturally competent diabetes education initiatives such as:
+Our Native American targeted initiatives serve to carry a message of hope to Native people that diabetes is treatable and preventable through culturally competent diabetes education initiatives such as the importance of physical activity and weight loss and making healthier food choices for yourself and your family.

 Additionally, we advocate for Native people specifically around keeping optimal funding through the Special Diabetes Program for Indians.